 - Carousel Terrace Bar – Take a ride on the wild side in this compact bar with strong cocktails and fun dray shows.
 There is also some of the best people-watching in Gay Sitges thanks to their premier location at the crossroads of Sitges two busiest gay areas, Plz Industria and C.Bonaire.

-- KU Sitges – A newly-opened bar for gay men with a small but busy dance floor, practised DJs and active dark rooms to get to know everyone a little better.
-Opposite Dark Sitges, if you are in need for better gay cruising opportunities…
+- KU Sitges – A newly-opened bar for gay men with a small but busy dance floor, practiced DJs, and active dark rooms to get to know everyone a little better.
+Opposite Dark Sitges Bar, if you require better gay cruising opportunities.

 - La Locacola Deluxe – A gay-popular bar with French flair ala Montpellier or Paris.
-Perfecot for an evening aperitif with soft music and a relaxed crowd.
+Perfect for an evening aperitif with soft music and a relaxed crowd.

 Plaça de la Indústria Square Gay Bars in Sitges

-- Summer Lounge – A quintessentially Spanish tapas bar that we fell in love with in Valencia, Salamanca and Seville with a well-located terrace, cheap champagne cocktails and a bear-heavy crowd.
+- Summer Lounge – A quintessentially Spanish tapas bar like those we fell in love with in Valencia, Salamanca, and Seville.
+It also boasts a well-located terrace, cheap champagne cocktails, and a bear-heavy crowd.

-- BESO de Sitges Bar – Fantastic music, hilarious drag acts and a warm welcome for everyone – count us in!
-The modern sound-system and décor really set this new addition to the Sitges gay village apart from the completion, as does the large dance floor, and fulls up fast later at night…
+- BESO de Sitges Bar – Fantastic music, hilarious drag acts, and a warm welcome for everyone – count us in!
+The modern sound-system and décor set this new addition to the Sitges gay village apart from the completion, as does the large dance floor, and fills up fast later at night…

 Gay Bars in Sitges Old Town

 - Casablanca – A gay-owned cocktail bar hidden in the heart of Old Sitges.
-A place where tourists and local residents like to meet, chat and enjoy the unique ambiance and where background music is just that and never intrudes on the art of conversation.
+A place where tourists and residents like to meet, chat, and enjoy the unique ambiance and where background music is just that and never intrudes on the art of conversation.